SAG-Agent: Enabling Long-Horizon Reasoning in Strategy Games via Dynamic Knowledge Graphs: Experiments

-\textbf{More Experimental Results.} Figure \ref{fig:sts-result} illustrates the in-game advancement measured by floors cleared and official run score in \textit{Slay the Spire}.
-Figure \ref{fig:kg-sts} illustrates the structural evolution of the SA-KG from step 100 to step 200, with the evaluation terminating at step 210 after the agent’s character is defeated by a monster.
-Over this interval, the knowledge graph undergoes substantial growth: the number of nodes increases from 22 to 28, similarity edges rise from 190 to 312, and skill edges grow from 37 to 51.
-This expansion reflects advancing relational reasoning capabilities—particularly the accelerated formation of similarity edges, which signal improved recognition of state equivalences and environmental patterns.
-Meanwhile, the steady increase in skill edges suggests effective knowledge transfer and progressive maturation of the graph, driven by denser connectivity and the emergence of cohesive clusters that support more robust decision-making.
+\textbf{Skill Evolution over Rounds}.
+The structural evolution of the skill library and SAG across training rounds is detailed in Table \ref{tab:ablation1}.
+In \textit{Civilization V}, the skill library grows dynamically through iterative augmentation and pruning, reflecting a continuous refinement process.
+Correspondingly, the SAG expands in complexity: node count increases from 26 to 55 and skill edges from 37 to 90, with both stabilizing after Round 2, indicating convergence toward a compact and functionally stable representation.
+Early rounds feature a marked rise in similarity edges, suggesting enhanced relational reasoning, followed by a slight decline by Round 3 as semantic consolidation and redundancy removal through functional merging take place.
+These structural improvements correlate with consistent gains in game progression and execution efficiency, accompanied by decreasing token costs, underscoring enhanced reasoning efficacy.
+By Round 3, convergence across all metrics confirms that repeated skill reuse and graph consolidation sustain agent adaptation and strategic exploration in open-ended settings.
+A parallel evolution is observed in \textit{Slay the Spire}, as illustrated in Fig. \ref{fig:kg-sts}.
+The structural evolution of the SAG from step 100 to step 200, with the evaluation terminating at step 210 after the agent’s character is defeated by a monster, exhibits notable expansion: nodes increase from 22 to 28, similarity edges from 190 to 312, and skill edges from 37 to 51.
+This growth, especially the accelerated formation of similarity edges, indicates improved recognition of state equivalences and environmental patterns.
+The steady rise in skill edges reflects effective knowledge transfer and progressive graph maturation, supported by denser connectivity and emergent cohesive clusters that facilitate robust decision-making.